 Planned Maintenance

-Our Planned Maintenance team design and manage the delivery of a large programme of maintenance schemes each year.
-These works include, carriageway and footway resurfacing, surface treatments and structural drainage repairs, and are different to reactive works, such as pothole repairs or gully cleansing.
+Our team design and manage the delivery of an extensive programme of larger planned maintenance schemes each year.
+These works include carriageway and footway resurfacing, and structural drainage repairs.
+Any schemes that are currently in progress, or due to start within the next couple of weeks, are shown above.
+These planned works are separate from reactive activities, such as pothole repairs or gully cleansing.

 Use the map to search for current proposed works being undertaken in Hampshire.